 What kinds of compensation can you count on a U-Haul truck accident attorney to get for you?
 Money to cover:

-When our attorneys take on a U-Haul accident lawsuit, we make it a priority to get you every dollar you deserve.
-We take into consideration your past and future losses.
+An attorney for a U-Haul accident lawsuit should take into consideration your past and future losses.
 Will you need more medical care in the future?
 Could a surgery to treat these injuries somewhere down the line keep you out of work once again?

-We also make sure to fight for compensation for both your economic and non-economic damages.
-This means we’re not just adding up the figures that represent your financial losses; we’re also calculating the dollar value of the losses that don’t have a clear price, like the pain and suffering you’ve been through.
+Victims injured in U-Haul truck accidents are entitled to compensation for both economic and non-economic damages.
+Instead of just adding up the figures that represent your financial losses, your lawyer should also calculate the dollar value of the losses that don’t have a clear price, like the pain and suffering you’ve been through.

 If you’re wondering about getting your car fixed or replaced, you’re entitled to that compensation, too.
 A property damage claim is separate from your personal injury claim.